FolaisSK/CC201/labs/3_K8sScaleAndUpdate/instructions.md

 <img src="images/step_3.3.png"><br/>

 >> Note: You may have to wait & run the above command again to see the pod status as 'Running'.
-Please move to the next step once you ee the pod status as 'Running'.
+Please move to the next step once you see the pod status as 'Running'.

 4. In order to access the application, we have to expose it to the internet via a Kubernetes Service.
 ```